 LinkedIn:

-- The professional's social network, LinkedIn, allows businesses to share video content that amplifies their corporate image and fosters B2B connections.
+The professional’s social network allows businesses to share videos that strengthen brand authority and foster B2B engagement.

 - Upload Limits: 10 minutes.